SBC-Dana/hello-universe/README.md

 Hello Humans !!

-Robot here, I like watching star bursts and intergalictic travel.
+Diviak Quukir here, I like watching star bursts and intergalictic travel.

 I've had tacos on the moon, but I much prefer humans on Earth.
 Mmmmmmm ... so tasty.
 Yum Yum ;)